-- (a) "Export prohibitions or restrictions temporarily applied to prevent or relieve critical shortages of foodstuffs or other products essential to the exporting contracting party", and - (b) "... export prohibitions or restrictions necessary to the application of standards or regulations for the classification, grading or marketing of commodities in international trade".
+- (a) "Export prohibitions or restrictions temporarily applied to prevent or relieve critical shortages of foodstuffs or other products essential to the exporting contracting party", and - (b) "... export prohibitions or restriction necessary to the application of standards or regulations for the classification, grading or marketing of commodities in international trade".

-For other exceptions to paragraph 1 of Article XI see below paragraphs 6-8.
+For other exceptions to paragraph 1 of Article XI and modalities of application see below paragraphs 6-11.

 4. Article XIII is entitled "Non-discriminatory Administration of Quantitative Restrictions".
 Paragraph 1 of this Article reads with the wording relating to imports omitted: "No prohibition or restriction shall be applied by any contracting party on ... the exportation of any product destined for the territory of any other contracting party, unless ... the exportation of the like product to all third countries is similarly prohibited or restricted."
-Paragraphs 2 to 4 of Article XIII regulate the non-discriminatory administration of quantitative import restrictions.
-Fragraph 5 of Article XIII provides intervalia: "In so far as applicable, the principles of this Article shall also extend to export restrictions."
-Article XIV is entitled: "Exceptions to the Rule of Non-discrimination".
-Paragraph 4 of this Article reads:
+Paragraphs 2 to 4 of Article XIII regulate the